 Requesting a Copy of Your Abstract in the Office of a Registry Agent

 You may request printed copies of your own driver’s abstract in person, in the office of any valid Alberta registry agent.
 You have to present acceptable photo identification and complete the Request for Personal Driving and Motor Vehicle Information (REG 3394) NEW May 13th, 2015 form (pdf) by checking the appropriate box indicating the type of driver’s abstract you require and signing and dating the form in front of the registry agent clerk.

 Requesting a Copy of Your Abstract if You Are Outside Alberta

-You may request your driver’s abstract from any location in the world by using the Notarized Request for Personal Driving and Motor Vehicle Information (REG 3392) form (pdf).
+You may request your driver’s abstract from any location in the world by using the Notarized Request for Personal Driving and Motor Vehicle Information (REG 3392) form (pdf) NEW May 13th, 2015.
 Before you can order your driver’s abstract you have to prepare a copy of the appropriate photo ID and date and sign the form in the office of a Notary Public.
 The Notary Public is required to verify your identity and to notarize both the completed form and the copy of the photo ID used for identification purposes.